ant-design/ant-design-mobile/docs/guide/faq.en.md

 ### Which browsers are compatible?

-The current compatibility standards are iOS >= 10 and Android >= 5.
+The current compatibility standards are iOS Safari >= 10 and Chrome >= 49.